tanishqkhera/ALL-IN/README.md

-# ALL-IN
+## ALL-IN
-ALL IN - extension to forget all your processing worries and security concerns , is a chrome extension that allows you to manage all your messy downloads in a fast and convin way
+##ALL IN # a tool to forget all your processing worries and security concerns is an application that allows you to search your files in ways you never imagined